man-schu/rasyti/README.md

 Last and not least to mention that the project would not be possible without the precious remarks from users.

 A working release is available here: https://www.blueseal.eu/rasyti/ and here: https://man-schu.github.io/rasyti/.

+## To do

+Work on the Electron release:

+1. Do not open Develper Tools on startup.
+Otherwise it works fine, it is rather a cosmectical problem.